Every interior design process starts with two indispensable steps:

 The solution to a flexible space is to plan different scenarios and functions in advance.
 That way the space can easily be reconfigured for different uses over time and work 100% every time.

 In the past I did not put the work in to come up with the scenarios for different activities, I just wanted flexibility, in the sense of nothing should be built in.
-Without much thought regarding lighting and other necessities.
+I did not put much thought in regarding lighting and other necessities.
 That had been a recipe for design failure.

-I learned my lesson and I understand now that the success of good design is in the planning – thinking through all the different activities each room and zones within a room might host, at the same time, during different times of the day or even for flexible use over time.
+I learned my lesson and I understand now that the success of good design is in the planning – thinking through all the different daily scenarios and activities each room and zones within a room might host.
+These activities might happen at the same time, during different times of the day or could even be flexibly used over time.

 Equipped with all this great information and a clear picture in our head how we envision our house to work we can focus on looking at each space and start a more detail space planning .

-My blog post The Space in Interior Design will do exactly that.
+My next post in this mini series Importance Of Space Planning In Interior Design will do exactly that.